| HOME | BALI SURF TRIPS | BOAT CHARTER | SURF CAMP | GIRLS ONLY | EXCITING TOURS |

 A stones throw from Bali, Lombok rises majestically and suddenly out of the Indian Ocean.
-It sits between 8 and 9 degrees south, in the center of the southern tropical trade-wind belt.
-This western most island of Nusa Tenggara is the beginning of the dry side of Indonesia; you will notice that the forested landscapes give way to arid scrub.
+It sits between 8 and 9 degrees south, in the centre of the southern tropical trade-wind belt.
+This western most island of Nusa Tenggara is the beginning of the dry side of Indonesia; youll notice that the forested landscapes give way to arid scrub.
 The whole deal is 80 by 80 km.
 Ferries and planes go from Bali, and the main airport, Mataram on the west coast, is well connected to most big Indonesian towns.
-It is in an ideal position for quick boat trips from Bali.
+Its in an ideal position for quick boat trips from Bali.

 Background